The Bankrate promise

 If you’re looking to pay off your purchase over time

-The Wells Fargo Reflect℠ Card offers a 0 percent intro APR on purchases and qualifying balance transfers for up to 21 months from account opening: 0% intro APR for 18 months from account opening on purchases and qualifying balance transfers.
-Intro APR extension of up to 3 months with on-time minimum payments during the intro and extension periods.
-Thereafter a variable APR of 14.49 percent to 26.49 percent thereafter.
 While it doesn’t offer rewards or a sign-up bonus, the primary benefit of this card is the extended intro APR period.
-It has other protections and perks, including up to $600 protection on your cellphone when you pay your monthly cell phone bill with your eligible Wells Fargo card (with a $25 deductible), that covers damage and theft.
+It has other protections and perks, including up to $600 protection on your cellphone when you pay your monthly cell phone bill with your eligible Wells Fargo card (with a $25 deductible), which covers damage and theft.

-The U.S Bank Visa® Platinum Card is another option with a 0 percent intro APR on purchases and balance transfers for 20 billing cycles (followed by a 14.49 percent to 24.49 percent variable APR).
+The U.S Bank Visa® Platinum Card is another option with a 0 percent intro APR on purchases and balance transfers for 18 billing cycles (followed by a 17.49 percent to 27.49 percent variable APR).
 Balance transfers must be completed within 60 days of account opening.
 This card is also thin on perks (a trade-off for the lengthy intro APR periods), though it does offer the same level of cellphone protection as the Wells Fargo Reflect.
-If you pay your cellphone bill each month with your card, you’re covered for up to $600 per eligible damage or loss claim—minus a $25 out-of-pocket deductible.
+If you pay your cellphone bill with your card, you’re covered for up to $600 per eligible damage or loss claim — minus a $25 out-of-pocket deductible.

 If you’re looking for rewards for spending

 Alternatives to credit cards

-Credit cards aren’t the only option to make a big purchase.
+Credit cards aren’t the only option for making a big purchase.
 Consider these alternatives before you charge a significant amount to your credit card: